in-person Courses

 - Importance and impact of staff practicing self care

-- Autism, OCD, SPD, speech impairments, wheelchair users, Deaf/hard of hearing, visual impairments
+- Autism, OCD, SPD, speech impairments, wheelchair users, Deaf/hard of hearing, and visual impairments

 - How disabilities look in a college setting